-Aestnetics Ш Greennouse Gas Emissions Public Services Agricultural Resources Hazards/Hazardous Materials Recreation Air Quality Hydrology/Water Quality Transportation \boxtimes Biological Resources Land Use/Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities and Service Systems Energy Noise Wildfire \boxtimes Geology/Soils Population/Housing \boxtimes Mandatory Findings of Significance Determination: On the basis of this initial evaluation: I find that the project COULD NOT have a significant effect on the environment and a I find that although NEGATIVE DECLARATION will be prepared.
+Aesthetics Greenhouse Gas Emissions Public Services Public Services Agricultural Resources Hazards/Hazardous Materials Recreation Air Quality Hydrology/Water Quality Transport Transportation \boxtimes Biological Resources Land Use/Planning \boxtimes Tribal Cultural Resources \boxtimes Cultural Resources Mineral Resources Utilities and Service Systems Energy \boxtimes Noise Wildfire \boxtimes Geology/Soils Population/Housing \boxtimes Mandatory Findings of Significanc Determination: On the basis of this initial evaluation: I find that the project COULD NOT have a significant effect on the environment and a NEGATIVE DECLARATION will be prepared.
 I find that although the project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. unless mitigated" analyzed in an ea addressed by mit sheets.
-An ENVI I find that the project MAY have a "Potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+A MITIGATED NEGATIVE DECLARATION will be prepared. ect MAY have a significant e IPACT REPORT is required. effect on the environment, and an I find that the project MAY have a "Potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
 I find that although the project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signature: Date: Date: Na Name/Title: Rachel Lather, MS, PE, District Engineer, Carmel Area Wastewater District
+Si gnature: Date: Na Name/Title: Rachel Lather, MS, PE, District Engineer, Carmel Area Wastewater District